caasinehc/Isaac-s-Arcade/ISSUE_TEMPLATE/feature_template.md

 <!--
 	Hello!
 I'm excited to hear you have an idea for a new feature!
-	Please give me as much information about your idea as possible, and I'll try my best to implement your idea.
+	Please give me as much information about your idea as possible, and I'll try my best to implement it.
 -->

 # What's your idea?